A Ritual for Seasonal Transition

 I invite clarity and focus into this season.

-I give thanks for what summer has offered.
+I give thanks for what has come before.

 I open space for new opportunities to grow.

-Placing this candle near where you spend your evenings turns it into a gentle reminder to slow down and stay present.
+Placing this candle near where you spend your evenings turns it into a quiet reminder to slow down and stay present.

-Fall is the time when the earth sheds what no longer serves, making way for rest and renewal.
+As the earth sheds what no longer serves, it makes way for rest and renewal.
 Journaling is one way to honor that same cycle within yourself.

 Prompts to explore:

-What am I ready to let go of this season?
-What habits, thoughts, or practices am I ready to welcome in their place?
+What am I ready to let go of in this season of transition?

-Which habits or patterns feel heavy, and how can I let them go?
+Which habits or patterns feel heavy, and how can I gently release them?

-What am I grateful for from summer’s abundance and what do I hope to find from fall’s release?
+What am I grateful for from the season that’s ending, and what do I hope to invite next?

-How can I prepare my mind and body for the slower rhythm of fall?
+How can I prepare my mind and body for a slower, more intentional rhythm?

-What do I hope to discover or invite before the year ends?
+What do I hope to discover or nurture in the time ahead?

-Even five to ten minutes of writing each evening can create clarity and help you align with the seasonal shift.
+Even five to ten minutes of writing can create clarity and help you align with the natural shift unfolding around you.

 Carrying Forward